AMDmi3/github_env/README.md

 variables](https://docs.github.com/en/actions/learn-github-actions/environment-variables)
 are often used.
 In complex scenarios, variables are stored in [`$GITHUB_ENV`](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-environment-variable) file.
-However, this file does not allow appending variables which is often needed.
-This small script simplifies this task.
+However, this file does not allow straightforward appending variables which is often needed.
+This small script simplifies this task, allowing to modify environment by rewriting variables, as well as appending, prepending, removing values from variables, and undefining them.
+There's also support for conditional execution based on expression.

 ## Usage